- Vendor Eligibility

 2.1 The following definitions apply:

 (a) Administrative Agreement.
-Means an agreement between the Bank Group and a vendor prescribing conditions and obligations the vendor must meet to be considered conditionally responsible.
+Means an agreement between WBG and a vendor prescribing conditions and obligations the vendor must meet to be considered conditionally responsible.

 (b) Affiliate.
 An entity is an affiliate of another entity if: